Documentation#

 We also encourage you to enhance the existing examples by adding more detailed explanations, improving the code, or adding new features.

-We use the Sphinx-Gallery extension to automatically generate .rst files and downloadable .ipynb files from the Python examples, located in the docs/source/auto_examples directory.
+We use the Sphinx-Gallery extension to automatically generate .rst files and downloadable Notebooks in .ipynb format from the Python examples.
+During the build process, the generated files will be written into the docs/source/auto_examples directory.

 sphinx_gallery_conf = {